 No car?
 No problem!
-There’re plenty of ways to get Downtown if you are without a vehicle.
-You can take public transit, ride a bike, share a carpool or vanpool ride, and even walk.
+There are plenty of ways to get Downtown if you are without a vehicle.
+You can take public transit, ride a bike, share a carpool or vanpool ride, or even walk.
 Below are some of the ways you can get here when your own set of wheels isn’t an option.

 Bike Share: POGOH

 POGOH, operated by Bike Share Pittsburgh Inc., is Pittsburgh’s newest publicly operated bikeshare program.
 As of May 2022, POGOH launched new bikes, new stations, and new service to give Pittsburghers the option of biking, in the Golden Triangle and across the City of Pittsburgh, whether you own your own bike or not.
 Click here to find out more about POGOH, how to ride, and access registration info.

 Want to avoid the costs and hassles of car ownership but have one available when you need it?
 If so, car-sharing may be for you!
 Zipcar is an efficient and easy way for city-goers to get around town.
 You can take the car for a joy ride through the streets of the ‘Burgh or use it for more serious business matters.
 And you can even keep the car overnight!